LaTiCaN/Classical_Ising_Long-range_Interaction/README.md

 **Useage**
 1. Compile the code used by "compile.sh"
-2. If you want to check controll parameter, use basic running file
+2. If you want to check controll parameter, running the basic running file
    ```
    ./test
    ```